A trip to the vet isn't cheap - but getting your cat or dog insured can also be pricey.

 It’s best to do your homework and really shop around to find cheap pet insurance.

-We’ve analysed more than 70 cat insurance and dog insurance policies so you can find the perfect cover.
+We’ve analysed almost 70 cat insurance and dog insurance policies so you can find the perfect cover.
 In addition, thousands of customers have rated their pet insurance provider on customer service.

 You can then go to the best insurers directly and or search price comparison sites for more pet insurance quotes.